-- Did you ever see someone die from bleeding after birth? - What happened? - Was there anything else that could have been done if the mother had been somewhere else?
+- bleeding after birth?

+- What happened?

+- somewhere else?

 Why is it important for the health and survival of the baby that the baby's mother is well cared for?
 If the mother dies, the baby is at greater risk of dying too.